metagenomics/submg/README.md

 - Clone this repository: `git clone https://github.com/ttubb/submg`
 - Switch into the directory that you just cloned
 - Run `python -m pip install .`
-- Run `submg download_webin` which will download a compatible version of the `.jar` file for [ENA's Webin-CLI tool](https://github.com/enasequence/webin-cli).
+- Run `submg-cli download_webin` which will download a compatible version of the `.jar` file for [ENA's Webin-CLI tool](https://github.com/enasequence/webin-cli).

 # Usage
 subMG is intended to submit data related to a *single* (co-)assembly.
 All samples, sequncing runs, bins and MAGs specified in the config file will be associated with this assembly.
 If you want to submit data from multiple assemblies, you need to run subMG once for each assembly.